We can be found on the following social media networks:

 Dealing with unacceptable behaviour

 Our social media accounts are managed by real people.
 We strive to be helpful and understand you may have frustrations with our services or those of our contractors and partners.
-We encourage public debate and people are free to share their views about the Council.
+We support public debate and people are free to share their views about the Council.
 We have no intention of stifling discussion about us as an organisation.
 However, we ask that you are respectful.
 Abuse will not be tolerated.

 The vast majority of people who use social media do so with tolerance and respect, however a small minority can spoil it for everyone.
 This policy aims to protect our employees, councillors and residents from unacceptable use of social media.
 Unacceptable behaviour includes (but is not limited to) abusive or bad language, degrading remarks, or attempts to provoke or upset other users.
 We reserve the right to take action in relation to social media posts or messages which:

-- are abusive, harassing or threatening
+- are rude, abusive, harassing or threatening

 - use sexist, racist or other unacceptable language which are intended to cause concern / harm